skoumalcz/force-update/README.md

 View customization
 ------------------

-Simply define your own views for force-update Activity and/or for recommended-update Dialog:
+Simply define your own views for Force-Update Activity and/or for recommended-update Dialog:

 ```java
     new ForceUpdate.Builder()